desterhuizen/desterhuizen.github.io/_posts/2021-10-20-hacktivity-ctf-mobile.md

 I: Copying META-INF/services directory
 ```

-## Disassemble and fover the apk into a jar using dex2jar.
+## Disassemble the apk into a jar using dex2jar.

 ```
 todo.apk -o todo_jar.jar